MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaEntitlementManagementAccessPackageResourceRequest.md

     \[IsEditable \<Boolean?\>\]: Specifies whether or not an existing attribute value can be edited by the requester.
     \[IsPersistedOnAssignmentRemoval \<Boolean?\>\]: Specifies whether the attribute will remain in the end system after an assignment ends.
   \[Description \<String\>\]: A description for the resource.
-  \[DisplayName \<String\>\]: The display name of the resource, such as the application name, group name or site name.
+  \[DisplayName \<String\>\]: The display name of the resource, such as the application name, group name, or site name.
   \[IsPendingOnboarding \<Boolean?\>\]: True if the resource is not yet available for assignment.
 Read-only.
   \[OriginId \<String\>\]: The unique identifier of the resource in the origin system.
-In the case of a Microsoft Entra group, this is the identifier of the group.
+In the case of a Microsoft Entra group, originId is the identifier of the group.
-  \[OriginSystem \<String\>\]: The type of the resource in the origin system, such as SharePointOnline, AadApplication or AadGroup.
+  \[OriginSystem \<String\>\]: The type of the resource in the origin system, such as SharePointOnline, AadApplication, or AadGroup.
   \[ResourceType \<String\>\]: The type of the resource, such as Application if it is a Microsoft Entra connected application, or SharePoint Online Site for a SharePoint Online site.
   \[Url \<String\>\]: A unique resource locator for the resource, such as the URL for signing a user into an application.